 A key for Waking was provided for Gideon’s Gaming by Tiny Build.

-If you made it this far you should totally check out my other reviews or my Kofi page.
-Or just share my stuff around, that helps too and it’s free.
+If you made it this far you should totally check out my reviews of other TinyBuild games, such as Streets of Rogue.

 - An incredibly touching and heartfelt concept that puts you in the game and crafts power from your real memories